Fahad-sec/portswigger-labs/README.md

 - Stored XSS into anchor href attribute with double quotes HTML-encoded
 - Reflected XSS into a JavaScript string with angle brackets HTML encoded

+Practitioner
+- DOM XSS in document.write sink using source location.search inside a select element
+- DOM XSS in AngularJS expression with angle brackets and double quotes HTML-encoded
+- Reflected DOM XSS
+- Stored DOM XSS
+- Reflected XSS into HTML context with most tags and attributes blocked
+- Reflected XSS into HTML context with all tags blocked except custom ones
+- Reflected XSS with some SVG markup allowed

 ## Labs Left
-21 more to go — currently working through core theory + hands-on practice.
+14 more to go — currently working through core theory + hands-on practice.